wp-plugins/wdl-pedigree-chart/readme.txt

 Display 3 Generations of your Family on one page with this fully administrable pedigree chart.

-With this Plugin you have the ability
+With this Version of the Plugin you have the ability

 *   To add, view and display Family Members and their Information (3 Generations)
-*   Edit or Delete Members database information directly from the plugins menu pages
 *   Link to Personal Pages through the pedigree tree
 *   Add additional information to the page